El verdugo de Sevilla

 El verdugo de Sevilla ("The Executioner of Seville") is a 1942 Mexican film.
 It stars Sara García and Fernando Soler.
 It is based on a play by Pedro Muñoz Seca.
 It was made as part of a series of Mexican films set in Spain in the 1940s, such as Dos mexicanos en Sevilla (1942).
+Its title is a reference to The Barber of Seville, an 18th-century French play by Pierre Beaumarchais.